cloud-native-toolkit/cloud-native-toolkit-workshop/ISSUES.md

 1. `oc pipeline`
 - It hardcodes `https` when it creates tekton trigger, instead of using `http` from `git remote -v`.
 When using an OCP with self-sign ssl certificate first pipeline run will fail.
 If you configure webhook and gogs to use internal url `http://gogs.tools:3000` then the tekton tasks will use this URL.
 See below issue needs to be fix before this works.

-2. Tekton Tasks
-- Tekton Task setup `git-clone` it harcodes `https` instead getting the protocol from the param `git-url` which could be `http://gogs.tools:3000/user1/app.git`

 ### CLI

 - It creates a tekton trigger for gitlab doesn't work for gogs see issue here: https://github.com/ibm-garage-cloud/ibm-garage-cloud-cli